 A key focus of my current scholarship involves mapping young people's learning ecologies and creative meaning making, particularly within learning contexts involving interactive digital media.
 This focus on learning ecologies provides an interface between multimodal activities, materiality, networks, human agency, connectedness, and the construction of learning identities within the contexts that render young people’s experiences purposeful and personally meaningful.

 My research on transformative music engagement (TME) explores what is needed for young musicians to become deeply and purposefully engaged in the process of music learning.
 As an orientation to research, TME contributes to our understanding of young people’s perspectives on what initiates and sustains their involvement in music learning activities.
 As a learner-centered practice, TME seeks to provide educators with new approaches and more inclusive and expansive learning opportunities that help to deepen and enhance young people’s music engagement, empowerment, wellbeing, and musical flourishing.
 Within the TME perspective, research and practice inform and support each other.

 I am also interested in creative collaborations and the potential of using interactive modes as resources for learning, communication, and expression.
-Current research projects focus on intergenerational multimodal learning, intercultural learning, and dialogical inquiry, drawing on theoretical ideas from critical youth studies, critical pedagogies, critical social psychology, multimodal literacies, communication and media studies and positive youth development.
+Current research projects focus on intergenerational multimodal learning, intercultural learning, and dialogical inquiry, drawing on theoretical ideas from critical youth studies, critical pedagogies, critical social psychology, multimodal literacies, communication and media studies.